chromaui/chromatic-docs/viewports.md

 # Viewports for responsive UIs

 <div class="aside" style="margin-bottom: 2rem;">
 <p>ℹ️&nbsp;&nbsp;This page documents viewports using the modes API.
-To learn more, checkout the <a href="/docs/modes#using-modes">getting started guide</a>.</p>
+Learn how to <a href="/docs/modes">get started</a>.</p>

 <p style="margin-bottom: 0;">If you are transitioning from the <code>chromatic.viewports</code> API to the modes API, please consult the <a href="#migration-from-viewports-legacy-to-modes">migration guide</a>.</p>
 </div>

 ## Define viewport modes

 Modes are defined in the `.storybook/modes.js|ts` file.
 If your project doesn't have this file yet, go ahead and create it.
-To set viewport in a mode, specify the screen width and/or height using the `chromatic[mode_name].viewport` parameter.
+To set viewport in a mode, specify the screen width and/or height using the `chromatic[<your-mode-name>].viewport` parameter.

 The following are all acceptable viewport values: